 Q. Some of our Illinois employees have taken out payday loans and now expect the Payroll department to set up a payroll deduction to repay the loans … We’d like to discourage this behavior by charging these employees a fee for servicing these loans.
 Can we?

 The DOL has a new fact sheet covering illegal retaliation against employees who complain about possible violations of the Fair Labor Standards Act.
 Reminder: The FLSA’s anti-retaliation provision applies to all employees, not just nonexempts.

 Clean breaks are always the best.
 You don’t want any pay problems lingering after an employee terminates.
 What you must pay a terminating employee, in addition to any final wages, is determined under state law.
 And mistakes can be expensive.
 Two recent cases illustrate.

 Q. We are a social services organization.
 After employees make home visits to clients, they must file reports within 24 hours, even if that means they must work on weekends.
 Most of these employees have two-year associate degrees; some have bachelor’s degrees.
 Can we treat these social workers as exempt employees under the FLSA?

 A federal appeals court has ruled that an employee whose wages were subject to a federal tax levy can’t sue his employer for violations of his Fourth and Fifth Amendment rights or for theft of money under state law.

-Under the IRS’ Voluntary Classification Settlement Program (VCSP), you may change workers’ status from independent contractors to employees for future years.
-One major concern with VCSP has been potential liability for reclassified workers under the FLSA or state wage payment laws.
+Under the IRS’ Voluntary Classification Settlement Program (VCSP), you may change workers’ status from independent contractors to employees for future tax periods on favorable tax terms, without incurring penalties or interest.
+Now, however, new questions have arisen.
+Unfortunately, there are no easy answers.